-Virtual Jagdfliegergeschwader 1 “Fritz Schmenkel” (JG-1) was formed in October 2014 by members of the JG1 community who were interested in creating an organized squadron to fly the modern aircraft found within Eagle Dynamics’ Digital Combat Simulator World (DCS World).
+In October 2014, Virtual Jagdfliegergeschwader 1 “Fritz Schmenkel” (JG-1) was formed by members of the JG1 community who were interested in creating an organized group to fly the Cold War and modern aircraft found within Eagle Dynamics’ Digital Combat Simulator World (DCS World).

 The newly created virtual fighter wing was modeled after the historic East German unit of the same name.
 The historic JG-1 served the Air Forces of the National People’s Army (Luftstreitkräfte der Nationalen Volksarmee – LSK), from 25 September 1952 to 2 October 1990.
 It was honorarily titled “Fritz Schmenkel,” after a German communist and resistance fighter who fought with Soviet partisans in Belarus during the Second World War.
-At the time of its dissolution, the historic JG-1 was the oldest East German fighter unit.
+The historic JG-1 was the oldest East German fighter unit when it was dissolved.

 Evolution – 2014 to 2018